yourWaifu/sleepy-discord-docs/docs/voice.md

 ```

 There are a few ways to disconnect, the simplest being calling ``VoiceConnection::disconnect``.
 You can also disconnect with a VoiceContext or channelID by using ``BaseDiscordClient::disconnectVoiceContext`` or ``BaseDiscordClient:disconnectFromVoiceChannel``.

+## Voice State Management

+Using voice states, you can info about the state of users in voice chat.
+This data includes the joining and leaving of voice channels, deaf, mute, etc. You can keep track of voice states via the ``onEditVoiceState`` event on your Discord Client and ``server.voiceStates`` during the ``onServer`` event.